makupi/pavlov-bot/CONTRIBUTING.md

 ## Who can contribute?

 * Anyone can follow, fork, clone, or create issues and suggestions in line with the license (GPL3.0).
-* Any pull requests into this repo will be managed by Makupi and Invictus-nz
+* Any pull requests into this repo will be managed by Makupi and Invicta-nz

 ## Find a bug?

-First off, if it's a security bug, start off with a private message to @invictus-nz or @makupi so that any known users of the software can patch it before we create a public issue.
+First off, if it's a security bug, start off with a private message to @invicta-nz or @makupi so that any known users of the software can patch it before we create a public issue.

 For any other kind of bug, feel free to search through existing issues.
 If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
 A template for submitting bugs exists, so try and use that.